High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Numerical Results

-From Fig.\ref{fig:syn1}, with $70\%$ worker machines attacked, if $d=25$, then the convergence of our method (red solid curve) is nearly the same as previous methods including distance based filtering and Zeno.
-The advantage of our method becomes clear under with $d=50$.
-From (d)-(f), if $d\geq 100$, then the weight vector does not converge reasonably using previous methods.
-However, our new approach is still effective.
+Figure \ref{fig:syn1} (a) and (b) show that with $80\%$ Byzantine workers, if $d=20$, then the loss curves of our method (green solid curves in the figure) are nearly the same as previous methods, including distance based filtering and Zeno.
+With $d=50$, our method begins to outperform existing methods, which is shown in (c) and (d).
+If the dimensionality is further increased to $d=100$, then the advantage of our method becomes clearer.
+This result agrees well with our theoretical analysis.

-Now we move on to the case with only $30\%$ worker machines being attacked.
-The results are shown in Fig.\ref{fig:syn2}.
-Unlike the case with $q>m/2$, here distance based filtering, Zeno and our method are all effective.
-However, our method is still better than previous methods.
+Now we move on to the case with only $20\%$ worker machines being attacked.
+The results are shown in Figure \ref{fig:syn2}.
+The result shows that even in the case with less than half machines being attacked, our method still performs comparable to or better than existing approaches.